 For lake maps or information on other area lakes head to the Minnesota DNR Lake Finder Page.

-Our shop at Clearwater Historic Lodge stocks the lures we personally use and recommend for having the best chance at netting the big one.
-We also have leeches and night crawlers for sale.
+Our outfitting shop at Clearwater Historic Lodge stocks the lures we personally use and recommend for having the best chance at netting the big one.